 - (a) Committee.
-The Plan shall be administered by the Compensation and Audit Committee of the Board, or any other committee of not less than two non-employee Directors performing similar functions as appointed by the Board from time to time.
-On and after the date the Company becomes subject to the Act, each member of the Committee shall be a Disinterested Person.
-On and after the date the Plan becomes subject to Section 162(m) of the Code, each member of the Committee shall be an "Outside Director" within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder.
-On and after August 15, 1996, the Plan may be administered by either the Board or a committee of "Non-Employee Directors" within the meaning of Rule 16b-3(a)(3), and all references to the "Committee" (other than the last sentence of Section 4) shall also be deemed to refer to the Board. - (b) Powers of Committee.
-The Committee shall have the power and authority to grant Awards consistent with the terms of the Plan, including the power and authority: - (i) to select the officers, employees, consultants and key persons of the Company and its Subsidiaries to whom Awards may from time to time be granted; - (ii) to determine the time or times of grant, and the extent, if any, of Incentive Stock Options, Non-Qualified Stock Options, Restricted Stock Awards, Unrestricted Stock Awards, Performance Share Awards and Dividend Equivalent Rights, or any combination of the foregoing, granted to any one or more participants; - (iii) to determine the number of shares of Stock to be covered by any Award; - (iv) to determine and modify from time to time the terms and conditions, including restrictions, not inconsistent with the terms of the Plan, of any Award, which terms and conditions may differ among individual Awards and participants, and to approve the form of written instruments evidencing the Awards;
+The Plan shall be administered by the Compensation Committee of the Board, or any other committee of not less than two Independent Directors performing similar functions as appointed by the Board from time to time.
+Each member of the Committee shall be an "Outside Director" within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder.
+The Plan may be administered by either the Board or a committee of not less than two "Independent Directors" and all references to the "Committee" (other than the last sentence of Section 4) shall also be deemed to refer to the Board. - (b) Powers of Committee.
+The Committee shall have the power and authority to grant Awards consistent with the terms of the Plan, including the power and authority: - (i) to select the officers, employees, directors, consultants and key persons of the Company and its Subsidiaries to whom Awards may from time to time be granted; - (ii) to determine the time or times of grant, and the extent, if any, of Incentive Stock Options, Non-Qualified Stock Options, Restricted Stock Awards, Unrestricted Stock Awards, Performance Share Awards and Dividend Equivalent Rights, or any combination of the foregoing, granted to any one or more participants; - (iii) to determine the number of shares of Stock to be covered by any Award; - (iv) to determine and modify from time to time the terms and conditions, including restrictions, not inconsistent with the terms of the Plan, of any Award, which terms and conditions may differ among individual Awards and participants, and to approve the form of written instruments evidencing the Awards; - (v) to accelerate at any time the exercisability or vesting of all or any portion of any Award and/or to include provisions in Awards providing for such acceleration: - (vi) to impose any limitations on Awards granted under the Plan, including limitations on transfers, repurchase provisions and the like; - (vii) subject to the provisions of Section 5(a)(iii), to extend at any time the period in which Stock Options may be exercised; - (viii) to determine at any time whether, to what extent, and under what circumstances Stock and other amounts payable with respect to an Award shall be deferred either automatically or at the election of the participant and whether and to what extent the Company shall pay or credit amounts constituting interest (at rates determined by the Committee) or dividends or deemed dividends on such deferrals; and

-- (v) to accelerate at any time the exercisability or vesting of all or any portion of any Award and/or to include provisions in Awards providing for such acceleration; - (vi) to impose any limitations on Awards granted under the Plan, including limitations on transfers, repurchase provisions and the like; - (vii) subject to the provisions of Section 5(a)(iii), to extend at any time the period in which Stock Options may be exercised; - (viii) to determine at any time whether, to what extent, and under what circumstances Stock and other amounts payable with respect to an Award shall be deferred either automatically or at the election of the participant and whether and to what extent the Company shall pay or credit amounts constituting interest (at rates determined by the Committee) or dividends or deemed dividends on such deferrals; and - (ix) at any time to adopt, alter and repeal such rules, guidelines and practices for administration of the Plan and for its own acts and proceedings as it shall deem advisable; to interpret the terms and provisions of the Plan and any Award (including related written instruments); to make all determinations it deems advisable for the administration of the Plan; to decide all disputes arising in connection with the Plan; and to otherwise supervise the administration of the Plan.
+(ix) at any time to adopt, alter and repeal such rules, guidelines and practices for administration of the Plan and for its own acts and proceedings as it shall deem advisable; to interpret the terms and provisions of the Plan and any Award (including related written instruments); to make all determinations it deems advisable for the administration of the Plan; to decide all disputes arising in connection with the Plan; and to otherwise supervise the administration of the Plan.